 - A version in the configuration file that does not match any version of Elasticsearch that is installed for the environment.

-- A version that is correctly installed in the environment, correctly configured in the configuration file, but is not a supported version for the currently installed version of Magento.
+- A version that is correctly installed in the environment, correctly configured in the configuration file, but is not a supported version for the currently installed version of Adobe Commerce.

 To correctly set up Elasticsearch:

-- Merchants on Magento Commerce Cloud can follow the steps in DevDocs Set up Elasticsearch service.
+- Merchants on Adobe Commerce on cloud infrastructure can follow the steps in our developer documentation: Set up Elasticsearch service.

-- Merchants on Magento Commerce and Magento Open Source can follow the steps in DevDocs Install and configure Elasticsearch.
+- Merchants on Adobe Commerce on-premises and Magento Open Source can follow the steps in our developer documentation: Install and configure Elasticsearch.

 After you have set up Elasticsearch, check that it's configured correctly: